ReneHeim/renehjheim/content/authors/admin/_index.md

 <br>
 <br>
 The third concept of my research is the plant functional paradigm.
 Wright et al. <a href="https://www.nature.com/articles/nature02403">2004</a>
-showed that plant investments in leaf traits represent long-term adaptations to their biotic and abiotic living conditions. <a href="https://doi.org/10.1093/acprof:oso/9780198757368.001.0001">Relating leaf traits to plant - and therefore - ecosystem functionality</a>, can help us to better understand plant strategies and how plants adapt to their environment.
-If we understand the various functions and strategies of plants, we can cultivate and protect them at the same time.
+showed that plant investments in leaf traits represent long-term adaptations to their biotic and abiotic living conditions. <a href="https://doi.org/10.1093/acprof:oso/9780198757368.001.0001">Relating leaf traits to plant - and therefore - ecosystem functionality</a>, can help us to better understand plant strategies and their adaptations to pathogens.
+If we understand how plant defenses are expressed in functional traits, we can translate those into optical traits.
+These can be picked up with remote sensing techniques.
+This interplay of discipline-specific knowledge can help us to cultivate and protect plant species at the same time.
 <br>
 <br>
 For more details, please browse this page or download my